PolicyEngine/openfisca-us-data/README.md

 This package allows users to store and load various US microdata sources for usage in `openfisca-us`, with different configurations (e.g. imputations between surveys).

+## Installation

+This package can be installed via `pip install openfisca-us-data` or `pip install git+https://github.com/policyengine/openfisca-us-data`.

 ## General framework

 This package is designed to be simple to add new OpenFisca-US-compatible datasets.
 To add a new dataset: